 Thinking about March 2020* to now, how much, if at all, has COVID or coronavirus changed you or your household’s situation in the following areas?

 Why we asked: This question shows how Americans feel their household situation has changed across different domains of their lives, for worse or for better, because of COVID-19.

-Why we asked: This question was asked to understand which of the following areas posed the biggest challenge to respondents through the COVID-19 pandemic.
+Why we asked: This question was asked to understand which issues posed the biggest challenge to respondents through the COVID-19 pandemic.
 By choosing only one answer, respondents were able to communicate which challenge posed the largest obstacle for them and their household.

-Thinking about the next two years. which of the following do you think will be the biggest challenges for you or your household?
-Please select the TWO options that best apply.
+Thinking about the next two years, which of the following do you think will be the biggest challenges for you or your household?

 Why we asked: This question asks respondents to reflect on which impacts of the pandemic are most likely to continue to be pressing issues.
 Although they may not require help now, these answers provide us with an understanding of which issues remain, which cannot be resolved quickly, and which are consistent hardships for Americans.

-Why we asked: This question helped frame which organizations respondents went to for help, and how much help they received.
-This information helped illuminate which entities respondents were able to get assistance from; overcoming barriers if necessary, and allows us to better understand which sources of support were the most helpful to and relied upon by Americans.
+Why we asked: This question helped frame which organizations respondents went to for help, and how much help they actually received.
+This information shows which entities were able to help respondents.

-Why we asked: In addition to understanding which organizations Americans turned to for help, we also wanted to know if there were instances where Americans encountered hurdles to acquiring help.
-We sought to understand which barriers to getting help were most prevalent so that we can help identify areas to reduce those barriers in recovery and planning for future events.
+Why we asked: In addition to understanding which organizations Americans turned to for help, we also wanted to understand the hurdles that prevented them from doing so.
+This can help identify areas to reduce those barriers in recovery and planning for future events.

 * In October and December national polls, respondents were asked to consider March 2020 to the time of polling.
 In March, they were asked to consider July 2020 to the time of polling.